Abella0987/firstcrud/README.md

 # firstcrud
-register and login as user or admin
+Register and login as user or admin using html,bootstrap and php from scratch